cdklabs/cdk-nag/CDK_NAG_V3_PROPOSAL.md

 Benefits:
 - **Standard CDK pattern** — no cdk-nag-specific APIs to learn for suppressions
-- **Tooling interoperability** — CDK CLI, IDE extensions, and other tools understand the format
+- **Annotations in the CDK Validation Report** — CDK Annotations are natively integrated into the new validation report
 - **Less code to maintain** — 2,787 lines deleted, 163 added
 - **No behavior change for rules** — all 150+ rules remain unchanged